 F4.
 Do laws, policies, and practices guarantee equal treatment of various segments of the population?
 0 / 4

-Ethnic discrimination, including against Kinyarwanda-speaking minority populations, remains a significant problem in some areas of the country.
-The constitution prohibits discrimination against people with disabilities, but they often find it difficult to find employment, attend school, or access government services.
-Although discrimination based on HIV status is also prohibited, people with HIV face difficulty accessing health care and education.
-No law specifically prohibits same-sex sexual relations, but legislators have made efforts to criminalize same-sex sexual activity, and individuals can still be prosecuted for such activity under public decency laws.
+Ethnic discrimination is common, contributing to many of the country’s local armed conflicts.
+While the constitution prohibits discrimination against people with disabilities, they often encounter obstacles when attempting to find employment, attend school, or access government services.
+Discrimination based on HIV status is also prohibited, but people with HIV similarly face difficulties accessing health care and education.
+LGBT (lesbian, gay, bisexual, and transgender) people can be prosecuted for same-sex sexual activity under public decency laws.

 G. PERSONAL AUTONOMY AND INDIVIDUAL RIGHTS: 4 / 16

 G1.
 Do individuals enjoy freedom of movement, including the ability to change their place of residence, employment, or education?
 1 / 4

 Freedom of movement is protected by law but seriously curtailed in practice, in large part due to armed conflicts and other security problems.
 An estimated 4.5 million people are displaced within the country.
 In 2018, Angola expelled 360,000 Congolese who had sought work and refuge there, and they were forced to return to the Kasaï region, where they face ongoing insecurity.
 In Ituri Province, the government ordered tens of thousands of internally displaced people to return home, despite concerns about further violence, which had forced others to flee to neighboring Uganda.
 Various armed groups, including government forces, impose illegal tolls on travelers passing through territory under their control.

 G2.
 Are individuals able to exercise the right to own property and establish private businesses without undue interference from state or nonstate actors?
 1 / 4